GIPF emblem

 Overdue0

-RED Monitor
+RED D — Monitor

-RAG thresholds: Green ≥ 85% · Amber 70–84% · Red < 70% coverage of the group's stakeholders engaged within 60 days.
+RAG thresholds: Green ≥ 85% · Amber 70–84% · Red < 70% coverage of the class's stakeholders engaged within 60 days.
+Re-scored quarterly with the Board & Committee calendar.

 Upcoming engagements

-Next scheduled touchpoints across all groups.
+Next scheduled touchpoints across all classes, including the Q3 re-scoring window.

-Pensioner forum — Windhoek
+Pensioner forum — Erongo region

 Benefits Admin · Pensioners & Beneficiaries